shivam373/Face-recognition-system/README.md

 ## Overview

 This face recognition system is designed to detect and recognize faces using a combination of MTCNN, FaceNet, and SVM.
 The system extracts facial features and performs classification to identify individuals.
+It has the accuracy of about 95% on real time feed with just 20 images of each class.

 ## Workflow